cap-js/docs/advanced/fiori.md

 });
 ```

-and thirdly refer to the singleton in the annotation by using a [dynamic expression](../advanced/odata#dynamic-expressions)
+Finally, refer to the singleton in the annotation by using a [dynamic expression](../advanced/odata#dynamic-expressions):

 ```cds
 annotate service.Books with @(